shieldworks/aegis-web/versions/v0.18.0/docs/configuration.md

 the master crypto key and instead use the key provided by the operator using **Aegis Sentinel**.
 Defaults to `"false"`.

-When set to `"true"`, **Aegis Safe** will **not** store the master key in a Kubernetes `Secret`; the master key will reside soley in the memory of **Aegis Safe**.

-This approach gives a tighter control over the threat boundary of **Aegis Safe**, and it’s considerably more secure than storing the master key as a Kubernetes `Secret`.
-However, it also means that you’ll be responsible for securing the master key yourself.
-That’s why it’s not enabled by default.

 When set to `"true"`, **Aegis Safe** will not respond to API requests until a a master key is provided.